 What about a Dairy Queen that is more energy-efficient than other fast food restaurants?

-It has solar pv on the roof, reduces water usage, includes day-lighting strategies, and has 100% LED lighting.
+It has solar PV on the roof, reduces water usage, includes day-lighting strategies, and has 100% LED lighting.
 It checks many of the boxes for a “green” building.
 Reducing operating costs adds to profit and success.
 So is it “green.”

 We then moved the conversation to things I find in building that are common issues in building science.
 For instance, a garage inside the envelope of your living space – meaning not detached has a huge impact on indoor air quality.
 A vapor barrier in a wall system in our mixed humid climate can destroy a building in under 30 years.

 It is interesting to present to a young group that grew up with all this technology around them.
-They are no impressed with the newness of it all – they just want to know how it works and how to use it to future benefit.
+They are not impressed with the newness of it all – they just want to know how it works and how to use it to future benefit.
 If you can now 3D print your Christmas toys for the kids, will Target survive?
 If you can use virtual reality to tour a historic home – will you still see it in person?
 If you want to live in a luxury home, can that be 3D printed by a robot and you use virtual reality to transform your home into the style you want at any given moment?
 Maybe that is jumping too far ahead, but the options exist.
 We are now today seeing homes printed.
 We are seeing robots replace jobs that people used to perform in construction with higher levels of accuracy.
-The world is changing quickly.
+The world is changing quickly, with little things and big steps every day.
 However, building science remains a constant.
 We have to understand how all this technology being used in homes will impact our energy demand, our building operations, and quality of life.
 Building science is so often left out of residential design.
 We allow our homes to waste energy that we have to pay for monthly.
 We are ok with poor indoor air quality because we have medicine to make us well again.
 We don’t mind using too much water because we have plenty.
 This is not sustainable.
 There are little things that make your home better – please do them.
 I hope that message resonated with the students and with my readers.

-Here are some Little things to make your home better:
+Here are some little things to make your home better: